 Site Explorer (Link Data)

 Site Explorer is Ahrefs’ bread and butter.
-It allows you to enter in a URL and check that URLs backlinks – and, as of 2016, everything from organic keywords to social data to PPC data as well.
+It allows you to enter a URL and check that URLs backlinks – and, as of 2016, everything from organic keywords to social data to PPC data as well.
 This section will focus on the Link Data.

 Ahrefs gets this data by running a crawler around the Web just like Googlebot.
 Every backlink checker tries to replicate how & where Googlebot crawls links.
 No backlink checker is Googlebot.
 And no crawler can cover the entire Web.
-According to analysis by some of the best technical SEOs, Ahrefs is at the front of the pack.
+According to an analysis by some of the best technical SEOs, Ahrefs is at the front of the pack.

 Why?
 With Site Explorer, they not only have a large link index that closely replicates the Googlebot, they also extract & overlay additional data.